openstack-archive/sahara/doc/source/user/quickstart.rst

 Register the image with the username ``ubuntu``.

 .. note::
-    The username will vary depending on the source image used, as follows:
+    The username will vary depending on the source image used.
-    Ubuntu: ``ubuntu``
-    CentOS 7: ``centos``
-    CentOS 6: ``cloud-user``
-    Fedora: ``fedora``
-    Note that the Sahara team recommends using CentOS 7 instead of CentOS 6 as a base OS wherever possible; it is better supported throughout OpenStack image maintenance infrastructure and its more modern filesystem is much more appropriate for large-scale data processing.
-For more please see :doc:`../user/vanilla-plugin`
+    For more information, refer to the :doc:`registering-image` section.

 .. sourcecode:: console